DoctorKey/C-3PO/README.md

 If you want to use `CSCDNet` in our project, please follow their [instructions](https://github.com/kensakurada/sscdnet) to install the `correlation` module.

+If you do not want to use other models, please checkout the `mini` branch.

 ## Prepare the dataset

 There are three datasets needed in this projects: